 Administrative Reviews are held to evaluate PTPC staff's decisions to dismiss a case.
-There were 6 Administrative Reviews held this year.
-In all 6 cases the Commission voted unanimously to uphold PTPC staff's decision to dismiss the cases.
+There were nine (9) Administrative Reviews held this year.
+Eight of nine cases the Commission voted unanimously to uphold PTPC staff's decision to dismiss the cases.
+One case was investigated further.
 An Administrative Review can only be requested by the Complainant.